-A physician can diagnose anal warts by visual examination.
-During the examination, some physicians apply acetic acid (vinegar) to the bumps.
+A doctor can diagnose anal warts by visual examination.
+Some doctors apply acetic acid (vinegar) to the bumps during the examination.
 This causes the bumps to turn white and become more visible.
-However, it is not a specific test to detect the virus.
+However, this is not necessary to diagnose anal warts.

 An examination for anal warts involves an internal examination with an anoscope to look for warts inside the anal canal.
-Your doctor may also conduct a full examination of the pelvic region to look for other forms of genital warts also is recommended.
-For women, this may include a Pap smear.
+Your doctor may also conduct a full examination of the pelvic region to look for other forms of genital warts.
+This may include a Pap smear for women.

 Diagnosis also can be made with a biopsy of the warts.
 This may be used to confirm a diagnosis if the warts don’t respond to initial therapy.

 The choice of treatment depends on the number and location of warts, patient preference, and provider experience.

-Some medications to treat anal warts are applied by a physician in the office.
-Others can be applied by the patient at home.
+Some medications to treat anal warts are applied by a doctor in the office.
+Others you can apply yourself at home.
 Regimens typically last for several weeks or more.
-Topical creams include: